-First and foremost, we will NEVER contact you by phone, e-mail, or otherwise ask for your online account access information or any sensitive personal information.
+First and foremost, we will NEVER contact you by phone, e-mail, or otherwise to ask for your online account access information or any sensitive personal information.
 If someone calls or e-mails asking for it, simply do not respond.
-Call our account manager team instead if you have any questions or just aren't sure if you should reply.
+Call our Customer Care team instead if you have any questions or just aren't sure if you should reply.

 In this Security Center you'll find additional information on some of what we do to protect your information, what steps you can take to protect yourself, and what to do in case you suspect fraud.

 Here you will find information on some of the steps we take to protect your sensitive information, subject to the terms of the COMS

 · Outside of the United States: International Privacy Notices can be found on the Wells Fargo Privacy Policies and Notices page